Arech/nntl/README.md

   * one dimensional binary classification via sigmoid activation
 * Debugging and baby-sitting a neural network learning process is implemented through a special interface which allows to monitor/dump any temporary variable or matrix you might want to examine during a training session (activation/preactivation values, weights, weigth updates and many more - and much more will be added as it'll be needed).
 The interface is easily extensible and incurs zero run-time cost if it isn't used (it is off by default).
 Dumping data to Matlab's `.mat` files is already available at the moment.
 See an example at test_inspectors.cpp.
 * Numeric gradient check routine
-* Actually, I have left one real **gem** unpublished - a component that turns a process of describing neural network architecture (defining layer objects and their relationships) from the hell pain of writing tonns of extremely hard to maintain C++ code into a real joy of drawing or updating a drawing of something very similar to UML class diagramm in 3rd party visual editor.
-I'll upload it sometime later, but feel free to contact me to hurry up this process.

 ## The Pros and Cons
 ### Nuances